Unboxed-Software/solana-course/content/solana-nft.md

 Update `whitelistMintSettings`

-- `burnEveryTime: true` will burn the whitelist token when minting and NFT
+- `burnEveryTime: true` will burn the whitelist token when minting an NFT
 - `mint` specifies the token mint of the whitelist token
 - `presale: true` setting allows whitelist token holders to mint before the `goLiveDate`
 - `discountPrice` specifies a discounted mint price for whitelist token holders